 Ideally, the land uses contained in the sector and One Year Plan maps should complement the zoning map in order to achieve the City's long-term goals and objectives.

-With the zoning update this past year, several new conflicts have arisen.
-Most of these are from parcels for which the zoning was updated to reflect current development and fix nonconforming uses.
-Now that the zoning map has been corrected, the sector and One Year Plan maps need to be updated to reflect these changes, which will require plan amendments.
+With the zoning update on January 1, 2020, several new conflicts arose.
+Most of these were from parcels for which the zoning was updated to reflect current development and fix nonconforming uses.
+The zoning map was updated following the adoption of the new zoning ordinance, and the sector and One Year Plan maps likewise needed to be updated to reflect these changes.
+The sector plan amendments can occur with the sector plan update for each sector, with the One Year Plan to follow suit with the next annual update to keep the plans in synch.

-The following six maps illustrate where these conflicts occur.
+The following six maps illustrate where conflicts occur between the One Year Plan map and the zoning map.
 The maps and more detail about the One-Year Plan can be found at knoxplanning.org.